-20 See judgments in Case 5/69 Völk v Vervaecke EU:C:1969:35; Case 1/71 Cadillon v Höss

-EU:C:1971:47 and Case C-306/96 Javico v Yves Saint Laurent EU:C:1998:173, paragraphs 16 and 17.

-21 Judgment in Case C-226/11 Expedia Inc. v Autorité de la concurrence EU:C:2012:795, paragraph 37.

-of parallel networks of agreements.
-Paragraphs (241) to (243) of these Guidelines deal with cumulative effects in the context of the withdrawal of the benefit of the VBER.
-The De Minimis Notice clarifies that individual suppliers or distributors with a market share not exceeding 5% are in general not considered to contribute significantly to a cumulative foreclosure effect.22
+parties does not exceed 15%33.
+This is because an agreement that may affect trade between Member States and which has an anti-competitive object may by its nature and independently of any concrete effect constitute an appreciable restriction on competition34.
+Second, the 15% market share threshold is reduced to 5% where, in a relevant market, competition is restricted by the cumulative effect of parallel networks of agreements.
+Paragraphs (257) to (261) deal with cumulative effects in the context of the withdrawal of the benefit of Regulation (EU) X. The De Minimis Notice clarifies that individual suppliers or distributors with a market share not exceeding 5% are in general not considered to contribute significantly to a cumulative foreclosure effect35.

-Furthermore, there is no presumption that vertical agreements concluded by undertakings of which one or more has an individual market share exceeding 15% automatically fall within Article 101(1).
-Such agreements may still lack an appreciable effect on trade between Member States or they may not constitute an appreciable restriction of competition.23 They therefore need to be assessed in their legal and economic context.
-These Guidelines include criteria for the individual of such agreements.
+Furthermore, there is no presumption that vertical agreements concluded by undertakings, one or more of which has an individual market share exceeding 15% automatically fall within the scope of Article 101(1) of the Treaty.
+Such agreements may still have no appreciable effect on trade between Member States or may not constitute an appreciable restriction of competition36.
+They therefore need to be assessed in their legal and economic context.
+These Guidelines include criteria for the individual assessment of such agreements, as set out in section 8.

-In addition, the Commission considers that vertical agreements between small and medium-sized undertakings (hereinafter “SMEs”)24 are rarely capable of appreciably affecting trade between Member States.
-The Commission also considers that such agreements rarely appreciably restrict competition within the meaning of Article 101(1), unless they include restrictions of competition by object within the meaning of Article 101(1).
-Therefore, vertical agreements between SMEs generally fall outside the scope of Article 101(1).
-In cases where such agreements nonetheless meet the conditions for the application of Article 101(1), the Commission will normally refrain from opening proceedings for lack of sufficient interest for the Union, unless the undertakings collectively or individually hold a dominant position in a substantial part of the internal market.
+In addition, the Commission considers that vertical agreements between small and medium-sized undertakings (‘SMEs’)37 are rarely capable of appreciably affecting trade between Member States.
+The Commission also considers that such agreements rarely appreciably restrict competition within the meaning of Article 101(1) of the Treaty, as interpreted by the Court of Justice of the European Union, unless they include restrictions of competition by object within the meaning of Article 101(1) of the Treaty.
+Therefore, vertical agreements between SMEs generally fall outside the scope of Article 101(1) of the Treaty.
+In cases where such agreements nonetheless meet the conditions for the application of Article 101(1) of the Treaty, the Commission will generally refrain from opening proceedings, due to a lack of sufficient interest for the Union, unless the undertakings individually or collectively hold a dominant position in a substantial part of the internal market.

 Agency agreements

-Definition of agency agreements
+Agency agreements that fall outside the scope of Article 101(1) of the Treaty

-An agent is a legal or physical person entrusted with the power to negotiate and/or conclude contracts on behalf of another person (‘the principal’), either in the agent’s own name or in the name of the principal, for the purchase of goods or services by the principal, or the sale of goods or services supplied by the principal.
+An agent is a legal or natural person entrusted with the power to negotiate and/or conclude contracts on behalf of another person (‘the principal’), either in the agent’s own name or in the name of the principal, for the purchase of goods or services by the principal, or the sale of goods or services supplied by the principal.

-In certain circumstances, the relationship between an agent and its principal may be characterised as one in which the agent no longer acts as an independent economic operator.
-This applies where the agent does not bear any or only insignificant financial or commercial risk associated with the contracts concluded or negotiated on behalf of the principal, as further explained below.25 In that case, the agency agreement falls outside the scope of Article 101(1).
-The qualification given to their agreement by the parties or by national legislation is not material for the assessment.
-Since they constitute an exception to the general applicability of Article 101 to agreements between undertakings, the conditions for categorising an agreement as an agency agreement for the purpose of applying Article 101(1) should be interpreted narrowly.
+Article 101 of the Treaty applies to agreements between two or more undertakings.
+Under certain circumstances, the relationship between an agent and its principal may be characterised as one in which the agent no longer acts as an independent economic

-22 De Minimis Notice, paragraph 8.
+33 See judgment in Case C-226/11 - Expedia, paragraphs 21 to 23 and 37, with reference to judgment of 9 July 1969, Völk v Vervaecke, C-5/69, EU:C:1969:35; see also judgments of 6 May 1971, Cadillon v Höss, C-1/71, EU:C:1971:47; and 28 April 1998, Javico v Yves Saint Laurent Parfums, C-306/96, EU:C:1998:173, paragraphs 16 and 17 (hereinafter ‘Case C-306/96 - Javico v Yves Saint Laurent Parfums’).

+34 See Case C-226/11 - Expedia, paragraph 37.

+35 See paragraph 8 of the De Minimis Notice.

+36 See paragraph 3 of the De Minimis Notice.
+See judgment of 8 June 1995, Langnese-Iglo v Commission,

-23 See judgment in Case T-7/93 Langnese-Iglo v Commission EU:T:1995:98, paragraph 98.
+Case T-7/93, EU:T:1995:98, paragraph 98.